TrebledJ/trebledj.github.io/content/posts/ctf/2023-09-ductf/2023-09-04-ductf-2023-wrong-signal.md

 [^crumb]: And for the nerds: 4-bits is a nybble/nibble.

-The last point is interesting, since there's no way we can get a unique solution, right?
+The last point is interesting, since there's no way we can get a unique solution.
 There are multiple ways to reach an offset of `0x12000`.

 For example, if our crumbs are 3, 1, 1, 1, then we've already arrived at our target address, right?
 Then we can just fill the rest with 2s and 1s to do nothing to `local_c0`, right?
 Right?